mickymultani/lunchNlearn/README.md

 # 🚀 Create Your Own SPL Token on Solana

-A comprehensive guide to creating and managing your own token on the Solana blockchain using SPL Token standard.
+Lets create and manage your own token on the Solana blockchain using SPL Token standard.

 ## 📋 Prerequisites